Mandurah line: Direct route

 The direct route received criticism from several sources.
-Residents of South Perth complained that the railway would be an eyesore and encroach on the Royal Perth Golf Club.
-The local member of Parliament, Phillip Pendal, and former transport minister Julian Grill called for the railway and freeway to be put underground between the Narrows Bridge and Mount Henry Bridge.
-The minister for planning and infrastructure, Alannah MacTiernan, said that it would cost $500 million to do so.
-Use of third rail electrification instead of overhead lines within South Perth was considered, but ruled out due to cost, operational reasons, safety, and aesthetics.
-To ameliorate complaints that the railway would be an eyesore, the poles for the overhead lines within South Perth were painted blue and made of steel rather than concrete, allowing them to be slimmer.
+Residents of South Perth complained the railway would be an eyesore and encroach on the Royal Perth Golf Club.
+The local MP, Phillip Pendal, and former transport minister Julian Grill called for the railway and freeway to be put underground between the Narrows Bridge and Mount Henry Bridge; the minister for planning and infrastructure, Alannah MacTiernan, said doing so would cost $500 million, and that the ground-level option would have minimal aesthetic impact because it would be in the middle of a freeway.
+Use of a third rail instead of overhead lines in South Perth was considered but ruled out due to cost, operational reasons, safety and aesthetics.
+In response to community concerns, the poles for the overhead lines in South Perth were painted blue and made of steel rather than concrete, allowing them to be slim.

-To ensure costs remained within that of the Kenwick route, the diversion through the Rockingham city centre was cancelled, resulting in strong criticism from the mayor of Rockingham.
-Rockingham station was relocated to be at the intersection of Ennis Avenue and Rae Road, closer to the Rockingham city centre than the 1999 master plan's bypass route.
-To link the station to the Rockingham city centre and foreshore, the Rockingham City Centre Transit System was proposed.
-After guided buses and light rail were considered, a bus service, partially along a dedicated transitway, was chosen in 2004.
-The cancellation of stage two of the Kwinana Freeway Bus Transitway, a reduction in railcars required for the shorter route, and a down scaling of the Armadale line and Perth station upgrades also helped ensure the direct route could remain within the costs of the Kenwick route.
-The plan to lease the railcars was also cancelled, as it would be more expensive in the long term.
+To ensure costs remained within that of the Kenwick route, the diversion through the Rockingham city centre was cancelled, resulting in criticism from the mayor of Rockingham, Chris Elliott.
+Rockingham station was relocated to the intersection of Ennis Avenue and Rae Road by using a corridor reserved for the unbuilt Garden Island Highway; this was closer to the Rockingham city centre than the 1999 master plan's bypass route.
+The Rockingham City Centre Transit System was proposed to link the station to the Rockingham city centre and foreshore.
+Guided buses and light rail were considered, and in 2004, a bus service running partially along a dedicated transitway was chosen.
+The cancellation of stage two of the Kwinana Freeway Bus Transitway, (Note: Stage one of the Kwinana Freeway Bus Transitway, from the Narrows Bridge to Canning Bridge, was already under construction and would open in February 2002.) a reduction in railcars required for the shorter route, and a downscaling of the Armadale line and Perth station upgrades also helped ensure the direct route could remain within the costs of the Kenwick route.
+The plan to lease the railcars was also cancelled because it would have been more expensive in the long term.
+A new budget of $1.4 billion was approved for the entire Perth Urban Rail Development Project, taking into account the Southern Suburbs Railway, extension to Clarkson, and Thornlie line.

-Detailed planning and construction
+Construction

-The construction of the Southern Suburbs Railway was divided into eight contract packages.
-This allowed for works on the freeway and bridges to begin before other parts of the project were finalised and for smaller businesses to be awarded contracts.
-All the packages were managed by New MetroRail, a division of the Public Transport Authority responsible for rail expansion, with the exception of Package E, which was managed by Main Roads Western Australia.
-The eight packages are as follows:
+The Perth Urban Rail Development Project was renamed New MetroRail in March 2003.
+Construction of the Southern Suburbs Railway was divided into eight contract packages; this allowed for works on the freeway and bridges to begin before other parts of the project were finalised, and for the awarding of contracts to smaller businesses.
+With the exception of Package E, which was managed by Main Roads Western Australia, the packages were managed by New MetroRail, now a division of the Public Transport Authority (PTA).
+The eight packages were: